linked in pixel

 • Don’t smoke or drink.
 Both can cause further irritation of the sore.

-• Avoid mouthwash that contains alcohol — it could make your sores burn
+• Avoid mouthwash that contains alcohol because it can make your sores burn

 • Avoid rough and hard foods, such as chips.